 To test whether your earbuds can output sufficient loud auscultation sounds, you may use your earbuds to listen to these two sample heartbeat recordings recorded with normal volume boost and high volume boost respectively.
 Please increase your phone volume if you feel it is difficult for you to hear until the phone volume reaches the maximum.
 If you feel these recordings are loud enough, Stemoscope PRO and your earbuds can provide you loud enough auscultation experience.
-If you get any questions, you may contact us.
-Our technical support team can help you.
+The sample recordings are included in the “mini hearing test” at the bottom of this page.

+Another factor people may easily overlook is on Bluetooth capability.
 Though all Bluetooth hearing aids claim Bluetooth support, the supported Bluetooth protocols can be different.
-The Bluetooth protocols used by Bluetooth hearing aids generally falls in one of these two categories: Bluetooth Classic and Bluetooth LE audio.
+The Bluetooth protocols used by Bluetooth hearing aids generally fall in one of these two categories: Bluetooth Classic and Bluetooth LE audio.
 Bluetooth Classic has a longer history, and is widely used in Bluetooth headset, car audios and most phones.
 Bluetooth LE audio is new.
 It was firstly adopted by Apple in iPhone.
 Now some Android phones might also support Bluetooth LE audio, but Apple and Android use different proprietary protocols.
 That is why some Bluetooth hearing aids that support iPhone might not support Android phone.
-With the Bluetooth protocols in mind, let’s see what option is suitable for your Bluetooth hearing aids model.

 Option 1.
 Directly stream Stemoscope PRO sounds to hearing aids